shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 It didn’t matter.
 All Astalir need was a distraction so he could go find the documents.
 Once they entered the room, he had free reign to search the area.
 It didn’t mattered if they died, his mission could still be a success.

-The party, consisting of Sui, Silber Posten, Micro, Dralf, and a big tanky dwarf, entered the minotaur’s room as expected.
+The party, consisting of Sui, Silber Posten, Micro, Dralth, and a big tanky dwarf, entered the minotaur’s room as expected.
 Astalir waited in the lobby.

 “Who dares enter Timmy’s throne room?”
 The minotaur yelled in minotaur.
 “I, Timmy, will devour you all!”